apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Santiago M. Mola -- Improvements in SQL; bug fixes in SQL; documentation in Core
  * Sasaki Toru -- Improvements in Core and GraphX
  * Sean Owen -- Documentation in Core; improvements in Core, tests, MLlib, Streaming, SQL, and Web UI; bug fixes in Project Infra, Core, tests, Windows, SQL, GraphX, and Web UI; improvement in Core
- * Sephiroth Lin -- Improvements in sparkr, Core, scheduler, YARN, and PySpark; bug fixes in SQL
+ * Sephiroth Lin -- Improvements in SparkR, Core, scheduler, YARN, and PySpark; bug fixes in SQL
  * Shekhar Bansal -- Improvements in YARN; bug fixes in Web UI
  * Sheng Li -- Bug fixes in SQL
  * Shiti Saxena -- Improvement in SQL
- * Shivaram Venkataraman -- Improvements in sparkr and EC2; new features in Core and sparkr; bug fixes in sparkr; improvement in sparkr
+ * Shivaram Venkataraman -- Improvements in SparkR and EC2; new features in Core and SparkR; bug fixes in SparkR; improvement in SparkR
  * Shixiong Zhu -- Test in Streaming, tests, and Core; improvement in Streaming, Web UI, and Core; improvements in Streaming, Web UI, and Core; bug fixes in Core, tests, MLlib, YARN, Streaming, scheduler, and Web UI; documentation in Core and Streaming
  * Shuai Zheng -- Bug fixes in SQL
  * Shuo Xiang -- New features in Core; bug fixes in MLlib